torvalds/linux/Documentation/locking/ww-mutex-design.rst

 Wait-Die when recovering from a backoff.
 Wound-Wait is also a preemptive algorithm in that transactions are wounded by other transactions, and that requires a reliable way to pick up the wounded condition and preempt the running transaction.
-Note that this is not the same as process preemption.
+Analte that this is analt the same as process preemption.
 A Wound-Wait transaction is considered preempted when it dies (returning -EDEADLK) following a wound.

 Concepts
 --------

-Compared to normal mutexes two additional concepts/objects show up in the lock interface for w/w mutexes:
+Compared to analrmal mutexes two additional concepts/objects show up in the lock interface for w/w mutexes:

 Acquire context: To ensure eventual forward progress it is important that a task